pmichaillat/economic-slack/syllabus.md

 Office hours will be conducted in-person.
 Office hours are first-come-first-served: there is no need to sign up.
 Feel free to come to office hours to discuss concepts covered in lecture and readings, discuss your research project, or talk about any other course-related matters.

-#### Github discussion portal
+#### GitHub discussion portal

-In addition to office hours, we will communicate through the discussion portal on the course's Github repository: https://github.com/pascalmichaillat/economic-slack/discussions.
+In addition to office hours, we will communicate through the discussion portal on the course's GitHub repository: https://github.com/pascalmichaillat/economic-slack/discussions.
 The discussion portal is designed to get you help quickly and efficiently.
 So rather than emailing me or each other, I encourage you to post your questions and queries on the portal, and to respond to the queries of your fellow students whenever you can.

 ---

 ### Classes

 This is a flipped course.

-You will watch lectures and read articles at home, and we will discuss the material in class and put it to practice.
-Classes will have two parts:
++ At home, you will watch lectures and read articles.
++ Classes time will have three parts:

-+ During the first part of the class, we will go over the lecture material and readings.
+    1. During the first part of the class, we will discuss the lecture material and readings.
+To lead the discussion, you will give short presentations that summarize the material from lecture, the required readings, and the supplemental readings.
 We will discuss anything that is unclear and answer all questions.
-To put the material from lecture into practice, we will solve multiple-choice questions.
+    2. During the second part, we will put the material from lecture and readings into practice.
+To do so, we will solve a number of multiple-choice questions.
-+ During the second part of class, you will work on a research project.
-The second part will involve both development of the project and presentation of various intermediate steps.
+    3. During the third part of class, you will work on your research project.
+This will involve both development of the project and presentation of various intermediate steps.

 ---

 ### Lectures and readings

-Before each weekly meeting you will have to watch [lecture videos](https://www.pascalmichaillat.org/t5.html) and go over [required readings](https://www.pascalmichaillat.org/t5.html).
+At home, before each weekly meeting, you will have to watch [lecture videos](https://www.pascalmichaillat.org/t5.html) and go over [required readings](https://www.pascalmichaillat.org/t5.html).

 + Before Wednesday 14 September: videos & readings in section "Evolution of Business-Cycle Models"
 + Before Wednesday 21 September: videos & readings in section "Matching Function"